OfficeDev/office-js-docs-reference/docs/requirement-sets/common/add-in-commands-requirement-sets.md

 > [!NOTE]
 > Outlook add-ins support add-in commands, but the APIs and manifest elements that enable add-in commands in Outlook are in the [Mailbox 1.3](../outlook/requirement-set-1.3/outlook-requirement-set-1.3.md) requirement set.
 The AddinCommands requirement sets are not applicable to Outlook.

 The initial release of add-in commands doesn't have a corresponding requirement set (that is, there isn't an AddinCommands 1.0 requirement set).
-The following table lists the Office client applications that support the initial release version, and the **minimum** builds or versions for those applications.
+The following table lists the Office client applications that support the initial release version, and the **minimum** builds or versions for those applications where applicable.

 | Release | Office on Windows<br>- Microsoft 365 subscription<br>- retail perpetual Office 2016 and later | Office on Windows<br>(volume-licensed perpetual) | Office on Mac | Office on iPad | Office on the web |
 |:-----|:-----|:-----|:-----|:-----|:-----|